deepthi-sm/LogGuard/backend/training/RESULTS.md

-# AIOps-LogGuard — Training & Evaluation Results
+# LogGuard — Training & Evaluation Results

 Auto-generated companion to `training/run_proper_eval.py`. **These are the paper numbers.** They supersede the earlier `RESULTS.md` whose F1=1.000